L E Y L A G E N C E R & I

 In 1982, Gencer focused more on teaching; she worked as the Artistic Director of As.Li.Co. between the years1983-1989.
 And in 1997, she became the Artistic Director of Accademia della Scala where she continued to work until her death.

 While Gencer was teaching at As.Li.Co. and at Accademia della Scala, she continued working on forgotten operas.
-Thanks to her thorough researches, Vivaldi’s opera Il Giustino was staged after so many years.
-She worked on less popular operas and she trained many young singers.
+Thanks to her thorough research, Vivaldi’s opera Il Giustino was staged after so many years.
+She worked on less popular operas, and she trained many young singers.
 As she was the Head of the Board of Trustees of Istanbul Foundation of Culture and Arts, that organizes Istanbul Music Festival, she worked as a consultant and the artistic director for Bertoni’s Orfeo which was conducted by Claudio Scimone and staged by Pier Luigi Pizzi in 1997 and also for Vivaldi’s Bajazet, another forgotton opera, which was conducted by Fabio Biondi and staged once again by Pier Luigi Pizzi in 1999.

 Throughout her career, Gencer also gave many seminars.

-Here are some of them: Gerssan, Aosta (Il Trovatore), Venezia (Donizetti), 1982 Trieste (Donizetti), 1985 Montpellier Singing Academy (Rossini, Bellini and Donizetti), 1985 Savona (Donizetti), 1987 Teatro La Fenice Venezia (İtalian Opera), 1989 Istanbul (Donizetti), 1989 Arenzano (Donizetti), 1990 Istanbul (Rossini)
+Here are some of them: Gerssan, Aosta (Il Trovatore), Venezia (Donizetti), 1982 Trieste (Donizetti), 1985 Montpellier Singing Academy (Rossini, Bellini, and Donizetti), 1985 Savona (Donizetti), 1987 Teatro La Fenice Venezia (İtalian Opera), 1989 Istanbul (Donizetti), 1989 Arenzano (Donizetti), 1990 Istanbul (Rossini)

 In 1995, the first edition of Leyla Gencer Voice Competition was realized in Istanbul thanks to the initiative and hard work of Mr. Aydın Gün, who was Leyla Gencer’s close friend and the Artistic Director of Yapı Kredi Festival.
 The competition was planned to be biennial but in 1999 its third edition had to be postponed because of the major earthquake in Turkey and it was then realized in 2000.
 After that, Yapı Kredi Bank quit sponsoring the competition and the competition couldn’t be realized until 2006, when Istanbul Foundation of Culture and Arts took over its organization in collaboration with Accademia della Scala.
 Since that year, Borusan Philharmonic Orchestra also became the resident orchestra of the competition.
-Some of the past prize winners such as; Pretty Yende, Anita Rachvelishvili, Nino Machaidze, George Gagnidze, Enkelejda Shkosa and Marcello Álvarez have became celebrity opera singers.
+Some of the past prize winners such as Pretty Yende, Anita Rachvelishvili, Nino Machaidze, George Gagnidze, Enkelejda Shkosa and Marcello Álvarez have become celebrity opera singers.

 In Memory of Leyla Gencer

-After Leyla Gencer’s passing away on May 10th 2008, she was commemorated every year by Borusan Sanat with a seasonal concert of Borusan Philharmonic Orchestra (BIPO).
+After Leyla Gencer’s passing away on May 10th, 2008, she was commemorated every year by Borusan Sanat with a seasonal concert of Borusan Philharmonic Orchestra (BIPO).
 Having performed operas such as La Traviata, Carmen, Salome, Tosca, Aida, Der Rosenkavalier, Norma and Gianni Schicchi, the orchestra also accompanied the winners of the Leyla Gencer Voice Competition in various concerts.
 In addition to these activities, Borusan Sanat also ordered two books; one in English and one in Turkish, to be relased in 2018; on the 10th anniversary of her death.
 Both books will be released in October 2018.
 Also, an exhibition entitled “Primadonna and Solitude” was curated by Yekta Kara in collaboration with IKSV and it was held at the Borusan Music House between 11 September and 10 October.

 There are several books written for Leyla Gencer: Romanzo vero di una primadonna (Franca Cella, 1986; English version, 2018), A Gift to Leyla Gencer Armağan (Zeynep Oral, 1995), Leyla Gencer: A Story of Passion (Zeynep Oral, 1995; English version, 2008; İtalian version, 2011), Leyla Gencer and the Opera World (Ünal Öziş, 2006), Leyla Gencer 50 Years at La Scala (Franca Cella, 2008).